• Skip to primary navigation

 • Drain the cavatelli (reserve some pasta water).

-• Toss together with the broccoli rabe (add some reserved pasta water if dish looks a bit dry).
+• Toss the pasta with the broccoli rabe (add some reserved pasta water if the dish looks dry).

 • Place on serving dish and drizzle with olive oil.

-• Sprinkle with Pecorino cheese and garnish with fresh basil leaves.
+• Sprinkle with more Pecorino cheese (if desired) and garnish with fresh basil leaves.

 Notes